launchdarkly/ldcli/README.md

 ## Configuration

-The LaunchDarkly CLI allows you to save preferred settings, either within a config file using the `config` commands, or set as environment variables.
+The LaunchDarkly CLI allows you to save preferred settings, either as environment variables or within a config file.
+Use the `config` commands to save your settings.

 Supported settings: